DavidHe1127/Mr.He_HandBook/js/es5.md

 word.substring(1); // 'avid'
 word.substring(1, 1); // ''
 word.substring(1, 2); // 'a'
+// if either argument is less than 0 or is NaN, it is treated as if it were 0 word.substring(-3); // 'david'

 word.substr(1); // 'avid'
 word.substr(1, 1); // 'a'
 word.substr(1, 2); // 'av'
+word.substr(-3); // 'vid'
 ```

 #array-reverse